Henri Lloyd: Fashion

 Henri Lloyd first became known for fashion in 1984 when the Milan Scooter Society or ‘Paninaro' scene adopted the Henri Lloyd Consort Jacket as part of their uniform along with Levi 501 jeans and Timberland boots.
 Additionally, the brand was profoundly popular within the Madchester scene.

 The mid-1990s saw the launch of Henri Lloyd Black Label, This Massimo Goggi designed collection linked Italian-inspired sportswear with technically innovative fabrics, helping the firm earn the Fashion Brand of the Year in the UK award in 1997.

 The Consort Jacket, first designed by Henri Strzelecki in 1965 has been redesigned for 2017 in a collection of 21 different editions.

 In 2023 the brand announced the appointment of Scottish Menswear Designer Kestin Hare as Creative Director.

 Change of Ownership

 Facing severe financial difficulties in early 2018 Henri Lloyd reduced costs and divested assets.
 In March 2018 they sold the Henri Lloyd brand and trademarks to Aligro Group, a Swedish investment firm.

 On 8 June 2018 it was announced that the company had been put into administration.
 Three days later it was announced that the company was purchased by Aligro Group.
-Altogether 128 jobs were lost, the company's Manchester office shuttered and the brand moved to be based in Sweden.
+Altogether, 128 jobs were lost, the company's Manchester office closed, and the brand moved to Sweden.

-In September 2018 the firm announced a relaunch of all lines in 2019 with "25 styles for men and women.
-The products are adapted for one design sailing, keelboats and super yachts, with a focus on Northern European and Mediterranean sailors."
+In September 2018, the firm announced a relaunch of all lines in 2019 with "25 styles for men and women.
+The products are adapted for one-design sailing, keelboats and super yachts, with a focus on Northern European and Mediterranean sailors."

-In 2022 the brand was acquired by Monte Rosa Capital.
+In 2022, the brand was acquired by Monte Rosa Capital.